rizitis/GitVoyager/README.md

 ## SetUp
 1. Create (if you dont have) a [github token.](https://github.com/settings/tokens)<br>
 Paste your token in plain.txt file and place file in a safe hiden dir of your system.
-Assume: /home/user/.config/github_token.txt<br>
+Assume: `/home/user/.config/github_token.txt`<br>
-2. GitVoyager has a conf file stored in   `/etc/gitv.conf` After installation finish you must edit gitv.conf.<br>
+2. GitVoyager has a conf file stored in   `/etc/gitv.conf` After installation finish you must edit `gitv.conf`.<br>

 ```
 #*************************************#